christosMil/SQLZOO/ReadMe.md

-The following .sql files contain the answers to the questions of the SQLZOO's SQL Tutorial (http://sqlzoo.net/).
+The following .sql files contain the answers to the questions of the SQLZOO's MySQL Tutorial (http://sqlzoo.net/).
 Apart from the answers of the tutorials there are also the answers of the quizzes (in .txt format).
 It would be better for someone to attempt the quizzes by himself/herself and then check with the solutions.
 The same strategy should be followed with the tutorials' questions.